AdvaySingh1/Video-Streaming/readme.md

 - Then at the lowest level of software, we are working with the OS network stack and IP addresses.
 - Hardware.

+- Daemon: program which runs in the background (Cros, OS related C++ which express framework is built off of).

 - Using curl for POST requests: curl -X POST http://localhost:3001/process-video \
    -H "Content-Type: application/json" \